Three-Dimensional Audio Processing with Android Device

 5. Click Apply.
 Click OK to save your changes.

-2. Go to the Hardware tab and click Build, Deploy & Start to run this model on the Android device.
+2. On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start to run this model on the Android device.

 Rotate the Android device around your head with the screen always pointing to your head, the audio will appear to move in the direction the Android device is turned.
 Monitor the calculated azimuth and either turn or slide the azimuth slider such that you are facing close to 0 degrees to begin with.

-Go to the Hardware tab and click Build, Deploy & Start to run this model on the Android device.
+On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start to run this model on the Android device.

 Using the Data Input, control the elevation angle of the